JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

 Take 2 weeks (Weeks 3 and 4) to research papers focused in the fields of geometrical representation and interaction.

 Week 5: attempt to implement an intuitive rotation mechanic using click and drag.
-Week 6: attempt to implement an intuitive rotation mechanic using an arc ball.
+Week 6: attempt to implement an intuitive rotation mechanic using an arc/grab ball.

 Week 7:
 Implement and test onion skin interpretation of the 4th dimension.